vesoft-inc/nebula-docs/docs-2.0/3.ngql-guide/8.clauses-and-options/ttl-options.md

 ## TTL options

-The nGQL TTL feature has the following options.
+The native nGQL TTL feature has the following options.

 |Option|Description|
 |-|-|